How deep can a Simple Pump pump from?

 Hand-operated pump: Maximum Total Head is 325 feet

 Motorized pump: Maximum Total Head is 225 feet

 You can divide that maximum total height up any way you want

 So you can hand-pump from a 325 foot static water level.

 Or you can hand pump from 175 feet static water level, plus pump uphill for 50 feet vertical rise (five stories), plus into household plumbing (100 feet proxy equivalent to 45 psi pressure).

 Or other combinations of water level, vertical rise and pressure — as long as the total of these three factors is less than 325 feet.

 Volume and Effort

-For a common installation, a well with a 100-foot static water level, it takes approximately 12 pounds of downward force using our 24” lever arm.
+The Simple Pump is DRAMATICALLY easier to use that seemingly comparable pumps like Bison and Baker.
+The actual force required is dependent mostly on the static water level… the total length of drop pipe assembly adding some additional effort.
+For a common installation, a well with a 100-foot static water level, it takes approximately 6 pounds of downward force using our 36” lever arm.
 A child can easily do this.
 Even at a static water level of 325 feet, it takes only approximately 16 pounds of downward force, using our 36” lever arm.